tckmn/slime-territory-war/SlimeTerritoryWar.md

 ## Output

 Your program must output 4 integers.
-The first two are the X and Y coordinates of the slime you would like to move, and the next two are the X and Y coordinates of where you want to move them.
+The first two are the row and column index respectively of the slime you would like to move, and the next two are the row and column index of where you want to move them.

 There are three choices you have on each turn: Spread out, jump, or merge.